axone-protocol/docs/docs/whitepaper/token-model.md

 ### Insurance

-We will provide insurance to all builders in case of interrupted workflow during knowledge creation.
+We will provide insurance to all consumers in case of interrupted workflow during knowledge creation.
 In case a service/dataset is instantly withdrawn, the knowledge creator will be reimbursed on the full amount he paid.

 ### Sybil control